agilecrm/rest-api/README.md

 - Status 401: Unauthorised. (when the user name and password fields are wrong.)
 - Status 400: If the input is in wrong format.

-##1.9 Delete tags value by contact id
+##1.9 Delete tags value by id
 ###dev/api/contacts/delete/tags
 Method: PUT

-We can delete tag values of a contact using this call.
+We can delete tag values of a contact or company using this call.
 It accepts tag values and contact id of contact with valid json format.
 We need to send the Contact-Id of the contact to identify it.This call searches for the contact based on the given contact id and searches for the given tag in the contact's tag list.
 If there is a match, then it deletes that tag.
 You can delete multiple tags.

 ###Acceptable request Representation:
 ```javascript